Guy Weadick School Digital Citizenship Plan

 4. Student-Owned Devices

-- Teachers are aware of the potential of student owned resources in the classroom and may allow them when the teacher believes that there is some educational value to their use by individual students.
+Cell phones are to be kept in the student’s backpack, or given to the teacher at the beginning of the day for safekeeping.
+Students are responsible to collect their cell phone at the end of the day.
+Teachers are aware of the learning potential for student owned resources in the classroom and may allow them when the teacher believes that there is some educational value to their use by individual students.

 5. Parent Communication